 5. Directly below the room above is the medical section.
 If you're ever here you're probably doing something wrong but its a nice place to retreat to if you're not too injured but your medi-kit and or borg are missing.
 In the medical crate is replacement robotic limbs if one is broken or has IB and you can replace it rather then fix, and a free bone repair kit.
 The med-kits there are useful but combat med-kits which will be explored further will be below in the gear section.

-6. Directly across from it is the explosives/teleporter room.
+6. Across from it is the explosives/teleporter room.
 This room exists to grab bombs and SOMETIMES build a teleporter, the parts to build the computer are around the shuttle and are easily found, if you can't find them you probably shouldn't be using the teleporter.
 (Teleporter board must be bought for 25 TC.)
 While in the bomb room who ever grabbed the "BRB" has to grab the suspicious beacons, these beacons send a high explosive ordinance to where ever they're used.
 Most of the time the person with the "BRB" and the beacons heads to cargo to cut off the supply of guns to crew.
 Make sure a plan is made between the people who wish to use these and the button.
 Aswell in the room there are 2 mini-bombs, useful for gibbing those you hate and area denial, trust me no one likes walking near these things and if you put one on top of someone they'll never bother you again, (COUGH VOX COUGH)

 7. In the room pictured above, you must come to realize the superior object.
 The O2 Box.
 In this box there are O2 tanks, if you put one in any syndicate hardsuit's suit storage you can activate a jetpack, this will last you the entire shift unless you turn on stabilization and or are breathing the air.
 DO NOT EVER TURN ON STABILIZATION UNLESS THE SITUATION REQUIRES IT such as space-walk with the nuke.
 In your backpack you will have an O2 box, put the O2 tank of this box in your pocket and that will be your breathing air, separate from jetpack air.
 This air may run out and you may need to breath your jetpack air but it will last you awhile.

 6. The very last room to know about is the cockpit, it is where as the commander, czar, team leader or anything else really control the shuttle, you can choose a custom location or northwest of the station.
 Do be careful most players will metaknowledge the northwest location and may attempt to board your shuttle, it is suggested you go somewhere else.
 If you go somewhere custom be sure to use your pin pointer to know which way the station is, it'd be terrible if 3/4 of the team floated the wrong way in space.
-To the left is a box of donk pockets (which are actually syndicate donk pockets, they have meth and a few other "helpful chemicals" but you have a high chance of addiction after consuming one, these also make the microwave useless.), glass for the teleporter and a useless microwave, make sure to make fun of the microwave before looking in the bottom right corner to spot another armory locker with NVG's, a military belt and a crowbar, incase you're missing any.
+To the left is a box of donk pockets (which are actually syndicate donk pockets, they have meth and a few other "helpful chemicals" (meth and stuff) but you have a high chance of addiction after consuming one, these also make the microwave useless.
+Theres also glass for the teleporter and a useless microwave, make sure to make fun of the microwave (for being useless) before looking in the bottom right corner to spot another armory locker with NVG's, a military belt and a crowbar, incase you're missing any.